 With an increase in payroll tax audits focusing on payments to contractors, it is prudent for businesses to seek tax advice.
-There are three hurdles that businesses and tax advisors need to consider in determining whether payments to contractors are subject to payroll tax: the common law employee classification, the relevant contract provisions, and the employment agent provisions.
-In this article, tax lawyers, Lyndon Garbutt and DJ Alexander, consider key developments in these areas in 2023, including for medical centres, general practitioners, and allied health professionals (following the Thomas and Naaz decision).
-To access this document, please click: Payroll tax and...
+There are three hurdles that businesses and tax advisors need to consider in determining whether payments to contractors are subject to payroll tax: the common law employee classification, the relevant contract provisions and the employment agent provisions.
+In this article, tax lawyers, Lyndon Garbutt and DJ Alexander, consider key developments in these areas in 2023, including for medical centres, general practitioners, and allied health professionals (following the Thomas and Naaz decision)....

 Following on from his previous published views on a correct interpretation of section 100A, West Garbutt Principal – Director, Mark West has provided further comment following the BBlood decision (by Thawley J), the decision by the Full Federal Court in the Guardian AIT appeal and the issue by the ATO of its final ruling TR 2022/4.
 Mark submits there remain significant unresolved inconsistencies between the ATO's approach in TR 2022/4 - and the words of section 100A and the case law.
 To access this document, please click: Section 100A update ...